 One of the first things you will probably ask as an HR manager heading into a digital transformation initiative is, “what is HRMS implementation?”

-To put it simply, HRMS implementation is defined as the multi-stakeholder process of installing a new human resource management system in your organization by integrating existing data sources and rolling out mobile and desktop interfaces for employees and HR teams to use.
+To put it simply, HRMS implementation is defined as the multi-stakeholder process of installing a new human resource management system in your organization by integrating existing data sources using data integration tools and rolling out mobile and desktop interfaces for employees and HR teams to use.

 By steering your HR implementation process for the HRMS successfully, you can leapfrog your HR function into the future and benefit from automation, self-service, and analytics.